AndrejLazarevic/money_manager/README.md

-Automation of a simple Android app using Appium and Python.
+Automation of a money manager Android app using Appium and Python.